-Residential development scenarios were reviewed including changes in density.
-After further discussion it was determined that the overall goal for this plan is the protection of neighborhood character and maintaining a wide variety of residential types throughout the town.
-Actions and tools such as increasing road frontage, maintaining natural or "no-cut" zones, increasing side yard and front yard setbacks, or the existing conservation subdivision approach can be helpful in achieving such a goal while protecting the environment.
-As a result, several planning areas include incentives to allow lots to be developed at existing densities if certain criteria are met (i.e. performance standards) which protect important resources and natural character.
+Several rResidential development scenarios were discussed reviewed including changes in density.
+Discussions centered on increasing lot sizes from 3 to 5 acres in some neighborhoods (Parkhurst Road) or from 2 to 3 acres (Wilton-Gansevoort Road, Dimmick Road, and Edie Road).
+It was agreed that increasing lot sizes alone, would not ensure the goal of "maintaining rural character".
+After further study discussion it was determined that increased lot sizes will aid in the that the overall goal for this plan is the protection of rural-neighborhood character and maintaining a wide variety of residential types throughout the town. however other a Actions and tools such as increasing road frontage, maintaining natural or "no-cut" zones, increasing side yard and front yard setbacks, and or developing lands with the intent of protecting important physical resources would accomplish this goal more completelythe existing conservation subdivision approach can be helpful in achieving such a goal while protecting the environment. - As a result, several neighborhoods include recommendations for increased lot sizes but also planning areas include incentives to allow lots to be developed at existing densities if certain criteria are met (i.e. performance standards) which protect important resources and natural rural character.